niquola/fhirbase-paris-2015-slides/README.md

 ## fhirbase in Paris

-* What is fhirbase?
+### What is fhirbase?

-Relational storage of FHIR resources in PostgreSQL.
+Relational storage for FHIR resources in PostgreSQL.

 Fhirbase implements essential part of FHIR standard directly in postgres.

 Fhirbase could be installed in a minutes on top of standard postgresql with version more than 9.4.
-Also fhirbase could be hosted in Amazon RDS and on Heroku Postgres.
+Fhirbase also could be installed on hosted postgres like Amazon RDS and Heroku.

-* Who are fhirbase user?
+### Why we've started fhirbase?

+Our team is mostly polyglot programmers - clojure, ruby, js, sometimes java, c# etc So the idea was to move most of FHIR implementation inside database for reuse.

+Also we know that data is a heart of many applications and postgresql is a perfect tool to deal with data:

+* reuse on diff platforms
+* performance, data & logic locality

+### Who is an audience of fhirbase?

-Fhirbase is good choice for development brand new applications based on FHIR.
+Fhirbase is designed for development of new applications based on FHIR.

-Fhirbase handles essential part of FHIR standard implementation details and allows you focus on implementation of buisness features using any platform of your choice, which has connectors to postgresql.
+It handles essential part of FHIR standard implementation details and allows you focus on implementation of buisness features using platform of your choice, which only has to have a connectors to postgresql.

-* Why we've started fhirbase?

-Our team is mostly polygloth programmers - clojure, ruby, js, sometimes java, c# etc So the idea was to move most of FHIR implementation inside database for reuse.

-Leaking abstractions...
+We alse expect, that for some complicated cases FHIR abstraction layer could be skipped and you could use SQL directly for analytic, ad-hock queries or batch updates and migrations.

+So from some point of view fhirbase is just ordinary (smart) postgresql database.

-* Why postgresql?
+### Why postgresql?

 Postgresql is most advanced opensource database:

 * pure open source
- * good expirience with postgresql in production for a decade
+* good experience with postgresql in production for a decade
 * jsonb - binary json format
- * advanced indexing with GIST & GIN
+* advanced indexing with GIST & GIN (Generalized Search Tree & Generalized Inverted Index)
- * plenty of procedural languages sql, plpgsql, plv8 (js), plpython
+* extensibility (extensions, different procedural languages etc)

+Postgres is a operating system for the data :)

-* What parts of FHIR has already been implemented?
+### What parts of FHIR has already been implemented?

  * CRUD
+ * history
- * transactions
+ * transactions (partially)
- * versioning
  * search

+### How fhirbase structured?

+* Fhirbase consists of API facade implemented as a set of procedures.
+* Reloadable code modules, which make API works
+* Schema migrations (which allows update existing instance of fhirbase)
+* tables to store resources

+### How fhirbase stores resources?

+fhirbase stores each resoure type in dedicated tables.
+One for actual versions and another for historical versions.

+For example Patient resource will be saved in **patient** & **patient_history** tables

+Most of tables have similar structure:

+ * logical_id
+ * version_id
+ * resource_type
+ * resource content (as a binary json datatype)

+For search we inherites all resource tables from resource table.
+Yeh postgresql support table inheretance :)
+When we make query against **resource** table, it searches thro all resource types.

-* What is fhirbase API?
+### What is fhirbase API?

-Fhirbase API is aligned with FHIR rest interactions:
+Fhirbase API is aligned with FHIR REST interactions:

 * CRUD
 * history
 * transaction

-* How fhirbase structured?

-* How fhirbase stores resources?

- fhirbase store each resoure in dedicated tables - on for current version and another for historical: for example Patient resource will be saved in patient & patient_history tables

- All tables has similar structure:

- * logical_id
- * version_id
- * resource content
+* search

-* How fhirbase use metadata?
+### How fhirbase use metadata?

 Initial installation of fhirbase consists of several tables for meta-resources.

 * struturedefinition
 * searchparameters
- * valuesets, namesystems and concept_maps
+* valuesets, namesystems and conceptmaps

-* How fhirbase implements versioning?
-* How fhirbase implements search?
+### How fhirbase implements search?

 * build dynamic query

-* How fhirbase makes search fast?
+### How fhirbase makes search fast?

-* Problem - advanced search
-* Problem - acidentally complicated search API
-* Problem - not full & not consistent meta-information
-* Problem - updates of base resources

-* Ideas - advanced search
-* Ideas - distribute metadata in tabular format
-* Ideas - transaction temporal ids
+### Performance

+### Usage

-* Ideas - create/update
+* fhirplace
-* Ideas - a lot of http stuff in core api

-* How to start with fhirbase?

-* Where i could get fhirbase?

-* How fhirbase could be updated?
-  * migrations
+* netrika laboratory buss

-* How to use fhirbase in production?

-* What is fhirbase roadmap?
+### What is fhirbase roadmap?

+* migrate to PLV8

 * incorporate terminology
 * referencial consistency
 * validate structure definition and value sets
- * migrate to PLV8

-* Commertial production package for fhirbase

-* Connectors
-  * .NET
-  * .HAPI
-  * clj, js, ruby etc
+* Connectors: .NET, HAPI, clj, js, ruby etc